-Count to Answer “How Many?”Kindergarten • Half Day Lesson Plan
+Count to Answer “How Many?”Kindergarten • 1 Lesson Plan with a Bonus Game/Activity

 Subject: Counting and Cardinality, Math